sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 * `application/` contains the Go HTTP server which will make a connection to a MySQL database
 * `database/` contains a SQL file, that we'll use to seed our database with some example data
-* `docker-compose.yml` contains a bunch of configuration that we'll now run through
+* and `docker-compose.yml` contains a bunch of configuration that we'll now run through

 ### Docker Compose